This course will give you the skills and qualifications to become a paramedic.

-Students will undertake eight clinical practice units (790 hours) in a variety of health care settings, throughout the course.
+Students will undertake five clinical practice units (360 hours minimum) in acute health care settings, throughout the course.

 Paramedicine programs are accredited by the Council of Ambulance Authorities (CAA).
 Programs accredited as such are given preference by state ambulance authorities when selecting applicants.
 Graduates are eligible for membership of Paramedics Australasia.